Saggre/tablethings-flutter-app/README.md

 for more robust coding standards, and to work with a more recent Flutter version.
 It's not recommended trying to compile the project before this has been done.

-The app allows a restaurant's customer to open their menu and make orders simply by scanning a qr-code present at the table.
-The restaurant receives notifications about new customers and orders in real time.
+The app makes it easy for customers to order from a restaurant simply by scanning a qr-code present at the table.
+Restaurants will appreciate receiving notifications about new customers and orders in real time.

 ## User flow